A numerical look at the Georgia Tech's historic first meeting with Georgia Southern

 Statistical analysis of Saturday's Coastal Division battle at Bobby Dodd Stadium

-Mike Sewak, who has coached on the college level for 30 years including four years as head coach at Georgia Southern, enters his seventh year at Georgia Tech as coach of the offensive line.
+Mike Sewak, who has coached on the college level for 30 years including four years as head coach at Georgia Southern, enters his eighth year at Georgia Tech as coach of the offensive line.

 Sewak, in his first four seasons at Tech, worked primarily with the guards and centers.
-He begins his third season coaching the entire offensive line.
+He begins his fourth season coaching the entire offensive line.